jobonaf/ropas/README.md

 ## Region ISTAT codes

 The API uses two-digit ISTAT region codes.
+Single-digit values such as `6` or `"6"` are accepted and normalised internally to `"06"`.

 Common examples: